Page 1: Biography

 Hochstetter, Christian Gottlieb Ferdinand von

-This biography, written by C. A. Fleming, was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in July, 1990.
+This biography, written by C. A. Fleming, was first published in the Dictionary of New Zealand Biography in 1990, and updated in July, 1990.

-Christian Gottlieb Ferdinand Hochstetter is said to have been born on 30 April 1829 in Esslingen, Württemberg, Germany, the son of Christian Ferdinand Hochstetter, a professor and parson, who had published works on botany and geology, and his second wife, Sophie Orth.
+Christian Gottlieb Ferdinand Hochstetter is said to have been born on 30 April 1829 in Esslingen, kingdom of Württemberg, the son of Christian Ferdinand Hochstetter, a professor and parson, who had published works on botany and geology, and his second wife, Sophie Orth.